If you have pain on the outside of your elbow, you may have tennis elbow.

 Treatment and prevention of tennis elbow

 If you have tennis elbow, it may go away on its own without treatment.
-The Royal Australian College of General Practitioners (RACGP) suggests that you remain active, but avoid actions that cause significant pain.
+You don’t need to immobilise the elbow with a sling.
+The Royal Australian College of General Practitioners (RACGP) suggests that you remain active, but avoid actions that cause significant pain and don’t lift heavy objects with your hands facing down.

 Using an ice pack regularly and taking pain relievers can help.
 You may choose to use non-steroidal anti-inflammatories (NSAIDs), but research has not been able to clearly show that they definitely help recovery.